shayoc21/GL-setup/README.md

 	- Clean up code, massively
 	- Fix indentation
 	- Add some inline documentation // though not really necessary as this is relatively simple, it's still good practice

+### To build:

+On linux: just run ./build with gcc.
+Windows: I have no idea, I don't code on windows so I have no need for a windows build of this.
+I reckon its the same as all other GLFW/GLEW projects though in Visual studio (just saying "visual studio" makes me sick)